 Pricing of Solar Shingles and a Note on the Demise of Dow’s PowerHouse Shingles

-With Dow Chemical, the average residential cluster would consist of approximately 350 solar panels, with an installation cost of approximately $20,000 or more.
-In this case, the “more” may involve additional federal or state taxes or less with incentives, depending on the geographic area.
+With Dow Chemical, the average residential cluster would consist of approximately 350 solar panels, with the installation cost of approximately $20,000 to $30,000.

 While solar prices can be significant upfront, a well designed solar power system can save homeowners approximately 40 to 60 percent on their electric bill.
 For the average North Carolina household, this could mean a bill of $120 instead of $300 in July.